Baba Rexheb: Early life

 Baba Rexheb was born as Rexheb Beqiri, on 18 August 1901, into a family with strong Bektashi ties in Gjirokastër, southern Albania, at a time when Albania was still part of the Ottoman Empire.
 His father, Refat Beqiri, was a local mullah in the old neighbourhood of Dunavat, Gjirokastër.
 Refat’s family had originally migrated to southern Albania from the Kosovar town of Gjakova.
 His mother was from Elbasan in central Albania as was his murshid, his spiritual guide, Selim Baba Elbasani.
 He entered the Bektashi Order at the age of sixteen and was promoted to the rank of dervish at the age of twenty.
 A year later, he took an additional vow as a mücerred (مجرد) or celibate dervish.
 For the next twenty-five years, he served in the Zall Tekke under the guidance of his maternal uncle, Baba Selim.

-During World War II, Dervish Rexhep followed the advice of his murshid and went from village to village, telling the people that Communists din yok, vatan yok: "They have no religion, they have no homeland."
-Because of this, he was forced to flee in 1944 when the communists under Enver Hoxha came to power.
+During World War II, Dervish Rexhep was an active member of the nationalist, anti-communist, pro-democracy Balli Kombëtar.
+He followed the advice of his murshid and went from village to village, telling the people that Communists din yok, vatan yok: "They have no religion, they have no homeland."
+Because of this, and because his outspoken opposition to both fascism and communism would have meant certain death, he was forced to flee in 1944 when the communists under Enver Hoxha came to power.
 He spent four years in a displaced persons camp in Italy.
 He dreamed of serving Bektashis in America, but coming to the United States was difficult after World War II.
 He went to the tekke of Kaygusuz Abdal in Mokattam in Cairo, Kingdom of Egypt and the Sudan.
 He stayed there for four years until his number for the United States finally came up.
 He travelled to New York City, where one of his sisters, Zeynep Cuçi, had preceded him.

 Photo of Baba Rexheb (on the right over the red Allah calligraphy) in the Arabati Baba Teḱe of Tetovo, North Macedonia.